madpsy/xpa125b_controller/README.md

 ![serial](images/serial_out.png)

+# TX Inhibit

+When the controller starts it defaults to `0 Hz` and `band 0` and remains like this until the radio updates with the current band or frequency.
+Until the controller knows what band the radio is on it will inhibit transmit so you don't transmit into the wrong filter.

+For polling based modes this should update promptly after the controller boots.
+However, for example, with the Hermes-Lite in serial mode you need to trigger a frequency change so it sends the frequency to the controller.

 # TX Block

 If TX time exceeds 300 seconds (default) then TX will be blocked for 60 seconds (default).
 After the block releases you must send another TX event to start again - this includes Yaesu & Icom modes (i.e. release PTT).